Click here for a schedule of events

 Spanish and Mandarin Interpreting Services

 Spanish and Mandarin interpreting services will be available at the commencement ceremony.
 Headsets are limited and available on a first-come, first-served basis beginning at 10 a.m. on Dec.
-13 (one hour prior to commencement).
+19 (one hour prior to commencement).
 If this service would be helpful to you or a family member, please stop by the information table in the Wheeler Sports Center's lower lobby.
-If you have questions, please contact the Academic Affairs Office at 503-554-2141.
+If you have questions, please contact the Office of Academic Affairs at 503-554-2141.

-Parking for the commencement ceremonies will be in the parking lots of Bauman Auditorium (A), and Le Shana Hall/Coffin Hall (B).
+Parking for the commencement ceremony will be in the parking lots of Bauman Auditorium (A) and Le Shana Hall/Coffin Hall (B).
 Both residence halls are accessible from Fulton Street.
 Campus Map/Parking

 Fresh flowers will be available for purchase in the lower lobby of the Wheeler Sports Center.
 Proceeds go to missions.